samhithatarra/Search-Engine/README.md

 **tfidf.py**:

-- Used to create normalizing scores for each document so as to convert the token document weight into a vector and then use that to calculate the tf score normalized for the document.
+- Used lnc.ltc scheme to create normalizing scores for each document so as to convert the token document weight into a vector and then use that to calculate the tf score normalized for the document.
 - Structure of index: